huggingface/blog/finetune-florence2.md

 We conducted our experiments with a much lower resource setup, to explore what the model would be capable of in more constrained fine-tuning environments.
 We froze the vision encoder and used a batch size of 6 on a single A100 GPU in Colab, or a batch size of 1 with a T4.
 In parallel, we conducted an experiment with more resources, fine-tuning the entire model with a batch size of 64.
 This training process took 70 minutes on a cluster equipped with 8 H100 GPUs.
-[Maybe we could give links to all the models here]
 In every case, we found a small learning rate of 1e-6 to be beneficial for training.
 With larger learning rates the model will quickly overfit the training set.

 ## Code Walkthrough